 Clients will often ask me what I think is the most important thing for them to learn before they have us set them up with a CheckBook IRA LLC.
 I always answer that the subject of prohibited transactions is by far the most important.
 It can sometimes seem a bit confusing, especially for those who have just found out they can combine a self directed IRA and LLC, but hopefully this series will make it a bit easier.

-(NOTE : For purposes of this series, I will use disregarded and prohibited interchangeably; they mean the same thing.
+(NOTE : For purposes of this series, I will use disqualified and prohibited interchangeably when speaking of parties that are not allowed to deal with the IRA LLC; the two terms mean the same thing, and you’ll see both used.
 So, a disqualified person is the same as a prohibited person or party, a prohibited entity is the same as a disqualified entity, etc…)

-The first thing we’ll look at the section of the code that talks about prohibited transactions.
+The first thing we’ll look at is the section of the code that defines a prohibited transaction.
 Let’s look at USC›Title 26›Subtitle D›Chapter 43›§ 4975 (c)(1):

 (c) Prohibited transaction